oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_XGBoost_Performance/README.md

 ## Purpose

-XGBoost* is a widely used gradient boosting library in the classical ML area.
-Designed for flexibility, performance, and portability, XGBoost* includes optimized distributed gradient boosting frameworks and implements Machine Learning algorithms underneath.
+XGBoost is a widely used gradient boosting library in the classical ML area.
+Designed for flexibility, performance, and portability, XGBoost includes optimized distributed gradient boosting frameworks and implements Machine Learning algorithms underneath.

-In this sample, you will an XGBoost model and prediction using Intel optimizations upstreamed by Intel to latest XGBoost, and with un-optimized XGBoost 0.81 for comparison.
+In this sample, you will an XGBoost model and prediction using Intel optimizations upstreamed by Intel to the latest XGBoost package, and with un-optimized XGBoost 0.81 for comparison.

 ## Key Implementation Details
 This XGBoost sample code is implemented for the CPU using the Python language.
 The example assumes you XGBoost installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python as part of the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/en-us/oneapi/ai-kit).
-It also assumes you have set up an additional XGBoost 0.81 conda environment, with details on how to do this detailed in the sample and in this README.
+It also assumes you have set up an additional XGBoost 0.81 conda environment, with details on how to do so explained within the sample and this README.

 ## License
 Code samples are licensed under the MIT license.
 See